wisdark/p0wnedShell/README.md

 Just the run the executables or...

-To run as x86 binary and bypass Applocker (credits go to subTee):
+To run as x86 binary and bypass Applocker (credits go to @subTee):

 ```
 cd \Windows\Microsoft.NET\Framework\v4.0.30319 (Or newer .NET version folder)